September Recipes and More

 The spring equinox marks the beginning of spring, a season associated with new life, growth, and rejuvenation.
 Celebrating this event can serve as a symbolic reminder of the cyclical nature of life and the opportunity for personal renewal and growth.
 Observing the spring equinox can foster a deeper connection to the natural world.
 As daylight hours increase and temperatures rise, many people feel a renewed sense of vitality and appreciation for the beauty of the environment.
 The changing of seasons often prompts introspection and reflection.
 Celebrating the spring equinox can be an opportunity to reflect on personal goals, aspirations, and intentions for the coming months, much like the tradition of setting New Year’s resolutions.
 And finally, as spring brings new life and abundance, celebrating the equinox can be an expression of gratitude for the gifts of the natural world and a celebration of life’s abundance and beauty.

-I am a tad late to the sourdough frenzy but now that I am all in, it’s been so fun.
-I have never been a big sandwich or bread eater so it’s more of a hobby than a homestead mission, though that could easily happen.
-My loaves may not be the perfection instagram bread making people get, but they taste delicious and work for my family.
+I have never been a big sandwich or bread eater so it’s more of a hobby than a homestead mission.
+My loaves may not be the perfection instagram worthy photo yet, but they taste delicious and work for my family.

-Why bake/eat sourdough?
+Why bake/eat sourdough bread?

 1. Prebiotics: Sourdough fermentation increases the availability of prebiotic fibers, which promote healthy gut bacteria and aid digestion.